ec1oud/evproduction.org/wiki/EVProduction_Community_Portal.md

 ---

 The EVProduction club began life as a [Yahoo mailing list](http://groups.yahoo.com/group/EVProduction/).
-The current plan is to collect dues from members to fund the club's projects.
+This list is where the details for this car are hashed out.
+To be on the list, you must pay club dues.

 EVProduction club members:
 --------------------------